amanmadov/msin616-final-project/README.md

 BEGIN
     IF NOT EXISTS(SELECT TOP 1 1 FROM titles WHERE title_id = @title_id)
         BEGIN
-            RAISERROR('Book with provided ID does not exist', 16, 1)
+            ;THROW 50001, 'Book with provided ID does not exist', 1 END
-        END
     ;WITH CTEBooks
     AS